nabelly19/nabelly19/README.md

 - 💻 I appreciate everything related to technology, from the oldest to the current ones;

-- 🤍 Very important additional information: I love to watch Jojo's Bizarre Adventure and play video-games.
+- 🤍 Very important additional information: I love to watch Jojo's Bizarre Adventure.

 # Skills 👊